-The trail winds gradually along the headland of North Arm, passing by Kapipi Bay and Prices Inlet where you'll get glimpses through the trees of the clear waters and of the shores across the inlet.
-The track continues through dense woods of primarily Rimu and Kāmahi trees interspersed with many mosses and ferns.
+The trail winds gradually along the headland of North Arm, passing by Kapipi Bay and Prices Inlet where you'll get glimpses through the trees of the clear water and the shores across the inlet.
+The track continues through dense woods of primarily Rimu and Kāmahi trees interspersed with moss and ferns.
 Keep an eye open for the remnant of the mills that used to operate in the area.

-From North Arm Hut, this track heads east and north, from Paterson Inlet and taking runners from the scenic coastline to the dense and verdant "rainforest" that makes up the interior of Stewart Island.
+From North Arm Hut, the track heads east and north from Paterson Inlet, taking runners from the scenic coastline to the dense and verdant "rainforest" that makes up the interior of Stewart Island.

 This amazing podocarp forest is actually in the process of regenerating from heavy logging activity although you might not be able to tell as the woods are already incredibly green, lush, and dense.
-On the eastern side of the track, you'll come across remnant of the logging operations including two decaying log haulers and old tramlines that were used to haul the massive felled trees out to the coastline.
+On the eastern side of the track, you'll come across remnants of the logging operations, including two decaying log haulers and the old tramlines that were used to haul the massive felled trees out to the coastline.

 The track itself is narrower and quieter along this section than along the coast.
-While you'll enjoy the morning birdsong if you run early enough, by the mid-morning to afternoon, the track becomes very quiet and the sense of solitude is very tangible.
+While you'll enjoy the morning birdsong if you run early enough, by the mid-morning to afternoon, the track becomes very quiet, and you'll enjoy a sense of solitude.
 You also will likely be astonished by the many shades of green as you head further into the lush inland forest.
 The podocarp forest is covered with a stunning variety of moss and ferns in addition to the towering native trees.